Cicindela hirticollis rhodensis Calder, 1916

 Biology / Life History

 Adults of this species may emerge in the fall, feed until cold weather, and then burrow underground for the winter.
 Some individuals may also overwinter as larvae (Pearson et al. 2015).
 Adults emerge the following spring and begin feeding, mating, and laying eggs.
 They slowly die off as the season progresses.

 Conservation / Management

-Many subspecies of Cicindela hirticollis are in decline with at least one believed to be extinct, and human-caused changes to habitats are widely implicated (Knisley and Fenster 2005).
-Because the Hairy-necked Tiger Beetle (ssp. rhodensis) is known to occur in Minnesota in only a small area of lakeshore, it is extremely vulnerable to development, off-road vehicle use, and foot traffic on the beach.
+Many subspecies of Cicindela hirticollis are in decline, with at least one believed to be extinct, and human-caused changes to habitats are widely implicated (Knisley and Fenster 2005).
+Because the Hairy-necked Tiger Beetle (ssp. rhodensis) is known to occur in Minnesota in only a small area of Lake Superior shoreline, it is extremely vulnerable to development, off-road vehicle use, and foot traffic on the beach.
 Pollution, shoreline riprap, and other shoreline modifications also threaten the continued existence of this species in Minnesota.
-The increased frequency of heavy rains and associated flooding that result from climate change may affect larval survival (Brust et al. 2005).
-Loss of genetic diversity due to isolation is also a possible risk factor for this species.
+The increased frequency of heavy rains and associated flooding that are predicted to result from climate change may affect larval survival (Brust et al. 2005).
+Loss of genetic diversity due to isolation is also a possible risk factor for this subspecies.
 As a whole, the Hairy-necked Tiger Beetle seems vulnerable to human disturbance throughout its range and has been in decline in many areas (Graves et al. 1988).

 Conservation Efforts in Minnesota

 A better understanding of the distribution and abundance of the Rhode Island Hairy-necked Tiger Beetle along Lake Superior is needed.
 Existing populations need to be protected from excessive recreational beach use with fencing.
 Experimental creation of sandy habitat adjacent to existing populations should be considered.

 Ronald L. Huber, 2008; Christopher E. Smith, 2017